jvwilliams/CUDA/README.md

 Output file names are of the form:
 [prefix]_[file number]_res.tif, e.g. file_1_res.tif

 All output files are in geotiff format by default.
+The program assumes all input files have the same dimensions.

 Requires: GDAL, CUDA, and the following libraries:  libgdal and libstdc++.